maritimeconnectivity/MCP-PKI/README.md

 Building using maven should be as simple as running `mvn install`.

-The Maritime Connectivity Platform was formerly known as the Maritime Cloud and therefore there might still be references to that in this project.
+Maritime Connectivity Platform is formerly known as the Maritime Cloud and therefore there might still be references to that in this project.

 MCP-PKI implements the *certificate attributes* described in [the developer's page of identity registry](https://developers.maritimeconnectivity.net/identity/index.html#certificate-attributes) and used in [Maritime Identity Registry](https://github.com/MaritimeConnectivityPlatform/IdentityRegistry).